Amplifying and Telling Inclusive Stories of Virginia Women

 Thanks to an anonymous donation of $100,000 and in honor of Rosel Schewel’s activism in Lynchburg and throughout the state, Virginia Humanities began programming associated with this fund in the fall of 2020 to help commemorate the 100th anniversary of the passage of the 19th Amendment.

 Contributions to the Rosel Schewel Fund in any amount are encouraged.
-Our goal is to reach $500,000, which will yield $25,000-40,000 annually to support women’s programming in the public humanities.
+Our goal is to reach $500,000, which will yield $25,000-40,000 annually to support public humanities programming by and about women.

 The Rosel Schewel Fund will support grant projects, fellowships, symposia, podcasts, residencies, author visits, and more—serving audiences of all ages in communities across Virginia.